csa-iot/data-model/README.md

 </zcl:cluster>
 ```

 The classification element is required, all of the others can be omitted if there is no content.
-The classification information is given in the ZCL document and must include the role and picsCode.
+The classification information is given in the CL document and must include the role and picsCode.
 It may also include the primaryTransaction if the role is application.

 The type:type definition allows for the definition of complex types, or types which are used by multiple attributes and/or commands.
 This must be used whenever an enumeration, bitmap, etc. is reused.
 For more information see the Types section below.